claytonjwong/seven-habits/README.md

 Whether we are the president of a company or the janitor, the moment we step from independence into interdependence in any capacity, we step into a leadership role.
 We are in a position of influencing other people.
 And the habit of effective interpersonal leadership is Think Win/Win.

-⭐️ "Public Victory" does ont mean victory over other people.
+⭐️ "Public Victory" does not mean victory over other people.
 It means success in effective interaction that brings mutually beneficial results to everyone involved.

 ### 🙂 Win/Win